VeraCrypt, an open source tool available on all major operating systems, is well-suited to meet the data encryption needs of virtually any media team.

 Volume Password: Input your long, unique password.
 Double check that you’ve saved it somewhere secure before moving to the next step.

 Format Options: Select the FAT format option.
 This is the format you want for a volume under 32GB that will only handle smaller files.
+For large files, choose exFAT.

 Volume Format: With your volume password saved or memorized, and after generating entropy through your mouse movements on the window, go ahead and hit the Format button.
 Wait for VeraCrypt to do its magic.